se-unrc/notifications/SRS.md

 The requirements for running this software depend on the following assumptions:
 1. that the user has an functioning internet connection,
 2. that the user has a web browser capable of running the site.
+3. that the user has an eail account.

 ## 3. Requirements